 B-106.d: ABAWDs Not Meeting Work Requirements

 An ABAWD not meeting work requirements can receive SNAP benefits for only three months in a 36-month period unless they are participating in a SNAP E&T activity.
-Therefore, if an ABAWD remains eligible for SNAP benefits and resides in a full-service county, the ABAWD must participate in a SNAP E&T activity (for example, workfare, work experience) each month.
-If the ABAWD fails to cooperate, staff initiates a sanction request to HHSC by close of business on the fourth day following noncooperation.
+Therefore, if an ABAWD remains eligible for SNAP benefits and resides in a full-service county, the ABAWD must participate, as required, in a SNAP E&T activity (for example, workfare, work experience) each month.
+If the ABAWD fails to cooperate, staff initiates a penalty request to HHSC by close of business on the fourth day following noncooperation.

 B-106.e: ABAWDs Meeting Work Requirements (Through 20 Hours of Employment) Who Voluntarily Participate in SNAP E&T